As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

-Most Americans who have heard of Austrian winter peas call them “field peas” in reference to how they’re grown on large swaths of farmland either as a soil-improving cover crop or as a tempting deer fodder for avid hunters.
-They’re also popular with wild turkeys.
-If you keep backyard poultry like chickens or ducks, your birds will love these greens and subsequently lay eggs with even more nutrition for you (more on this below).
+Most Americans who have heard of Austrian winter peas sometimes call them “field peas” in reference to how they’re grown on large swaths of farmland either as a soil-improving cover crop or as a tempting deer fodder for avid hunters.
+The pea greens are also popular with wild turkeys.

-One of the best things about peas and other members of the legume family: with the help of natural rhizobia bacteria, they can “make” fertilizer for your garden by harvesting atmospheric nitrogen and fixing it in your soil.
+How do they do this?
+Peas and other members of the legume family — with the help of natural rhizobia bacteria — form a symbiotic relationship in order to “make” fertilizer by harvesting atmospheric nitrogen and fixing it in your soil.

 - an excellent weed-blocking mulch for the top of your garden beds; or